erjosito/bgp-analytics/README.md

 As NVA I will use a Linux appliance with the [BIRD](https://bird.network.cz/) BGP software.
 BIRD supports logging received BGP messages with the Multi-Threaded Routing Toolkit (MRT) format, documented in [RFC 6396](https://tools.ietf.org/html/rfc6396).
 BIRD will log all received messages into a file, that can be interpreted with tooling such as the [mrtparse Python module](https://github.com/t2mune/mrtparse).

 After decoding the messages, they can be sent to Azure Monitor using the [HTTP Data Collection API](https://docs.microsoft.com/azure/azure-monitor/logs/data-collector-api) (in public preview at the time of this writing).
-The script reading the MRT messages and sending them to Azure Monitor can be run per intervals, and will get the required credentials with a user managed identity, so that no secret needs to be coded anywhere.
+The script reading the MRT messages and sending them to Azure Monitor can be run in one minute intervals with crontab.
 The script I used can be found in this repository [here](./mrt2azmon.py).

-The script does some formatting before sending the messages to Azure Monitor, such as flattening the JSON structure, but the details are not critical.
+The script does some formatting before sending the messages to Azure Monitor, such as flattening the JSON structure.
+Besides, it will get the required credentials with a user managed identity, so that no secret needs to be coded anywhere.

 After the logs arrive to Azure Monitor, they can be analyzed with Kusto queries, to achieve our initial objectives.
 The workbook containing the charts in this document can be obtained from this repository [here](./workbook.json).